Mrfrankrangel/Mrfrankrangel.github.io/index.md

     Lab 5 part 1 and 2 are favorites of mine due to the people I worked with durning the lab.
-The person was very respectful and helpful and helped me and now we are very good friends.
+The person was very respectful and helpful and helped me and now we are very very good friends.